Universality class of Ising critical states with long-range losses

 \paragraph{Ising criticality with non-local losses -- } We consider a quantum Ising chain in $d$ dimensions

 subject to a spin loss Lindblad channel which is non-local and shaped by a spatial structure factor $\gamma_{i,j}$:

-A schematic portrait is provided in Fig.~\ref{fig1}.
-Dissipators as in~Eq.\eqref{eq:model} can be realized in cavity QED~\cite{kushal, daley} or photonic crystal waveguides~\cite{gonzalez2015subwavelength,hung2016quantum}, where losses between pairs of spins at arbitrary distances can be controlled through a combination of spatial-dependent ground state energy shifts and external pump fields~\cite{kushal}.
-The former typically results from a background magnetic field gradient and gives spatial resolution to dissipation, while a Raman drive with several sidebands enables control on the functional form of $\gamma_{i,j}$, which can be made translational invariant, $\gamma(r)$ with $r=|i-j|$.
+{The open quantum system in~\eqref{Ising} and~\eqref{eq:model} is not exactly solvable and, even with state-of-art numerics, dynamics could be extracted only for small system sizes and intermediate times.
+Instead, here we rely on non-equilibrium RG to inspect the long-distance/long-time scaling properties of the system at criticality.} In this regard, any {RG} irrelevant perturbation at the Ising critical point in~\eqref{Ising} (e.g. short-range spin-spin interactions along the $\hat{z}$ direction) will not affect our results, which are therefore pertinent to the whole set of spin models belonging to the Ising universality class.
+Correlated spin losses as in~Eq.\eqref{eq:model} can be realized in cavity QED~\cite{kushal} or photonic crystal waveguides~\cite{gonzalez2015subwavelength,hung2016quantum}, where tunable interactions and losses between pairs of spins at arbitrary distances can be controlled through a combination of spatial-dependent energy level shifts and external pump fields~\cite{kushal}.
+The former typically result from a background magnetic field gradient coupling to levels in hyperfine manifold, and they gives spatial resolution to dissipation, while a Raman drive with several sidebands enables control on the functional form of $\gamma_{i,j}$, which can be made translational invariant, $\gamma(r)$ with $r=|i-j|$.